A Souvenir of Germantown Issued during the 50th Anniversary Celebration of the Emancipation Proclamation At Philadelphia, Pa., September, 1913

 The booklet consists of captioned photography that highlight institutions, people, homes, churches, and businesses that made up Germantown’s thriving Black community in 1913.
 There is no narrative text—the images speak for themselves, conveying pride, dignity, and civic engagement.
 However, a 1984 article written by Louise Strawbridge, provides an “indepth” annotated version of much of the photographs in The Souvenir (Sorrentino and Rosen 2024).

-The document expresses themes of community; like leadership, economic self-sufficiency, home ownership and education.
-There are images of physicians and pastors, of entrepreneurs that represent tailors, barbers and grocers and of students, schools and organizations that showcase educational excellence that embodies pathways to advancement.
+The document expresses themes of community, leadership, economic self-sufficiency, home ownership and education.
+There are images of physicians and pastors, as well as entrepreneurs such as tailors, barbers and grocers.
+Students, schools and organizations that showcased educational excellence that embodied pathways to advancement are highlighted.
 Churches and their congregations are central, portrayed as anchors of community strength and resilience.
 Neat, well-kept homes reflect personal dignity and middle-class aspiration.
 These images counter the supremacist ideology of Black civic exclusion and racist depictions that were common at the time.

 Baugh’s message was layered.
 Alongside the photography, he included a poem, "A Song of the Times", that spoke to weariness, injustice, and the shadows of slavery and Jim Crow legacies.
-The poem suggests that the struggle continues, Baugh’s Souvenir resembled the philosophies of both Booker T. Washington—with its themes of uplift and respectability—and W.E.B.
-Du Bois, who insisted that racism must be confronted head-on (Sorrentino and Rosen 2024).
+The poem suggests that the struggle continued on.

 -